Lincoln County, Colorado

 Lincoln County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 5,675.
 The county seat is Hugo.
 The county obtains its name in memory of the United States President Abraham Lincoln.
-County was formed from portions of Bent and Elbert counties in 1889 from a restructuring of Colorado counties.
+The county was formed from portions of Bent and Elbert counties in 1889 from a restructuring of Colorado counties.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2586 sqmi, of which 2578 sqmi is land and 8.8 sqmi (0.3%) is water.

 The main watersheds include the Arikaree and Republican Rivers in the northern part of the county and the Big Sandy, Rush, and Horse Creeks in the southern part of the county.
 Big Sandy and Rush Creeks ultimately drain into the Arkansas River.